Ecce Homo (Bosch, Frankfurt)

-Ecce Homo is a painting of the episode in the Passion of Jesus by the Early Netherlandish painter Hieronymus Bosch, painted between 1475 – 1485.
+Ecce Homo is a painting of the episode in the Passion of Jesus by the Early Netherlandish painter Hieronymus Bosch, painted between 1475 and 1485.
 The original version, with a provenance in collections in Ghent, is in the Städel Museum in Frankfurt; a copy is held the Museum of Fine Arts in Boston.
 The painting takes its title from the Latin words Ecce Homo, "Behold the Man" spoken by the Roman Prefect Pontius Pilate when Jesus is paraded before a baying, angry mob in Jerusalem before he is sentenced to be crucified.

 Description

 Ecce Homo shows Jesus stripped and brought before the people by the members of the Roman council, who are flanked by soldiers.
 The people mock and jeer Jesus, who wears a Crown of Thorns.
 His hands are bound with shackles, while the redness of the now raw flesh on his legs, hands and chest attests to the fact that he has been beaten with a scourge.
 The dialogue between Pilate and the mob is indicated by three Gothic inscriptions placed near the mouths of the protagonists.
 These function in a similar manner to banderoles or the speech balloons used in modern comic strips.
 To Pilate's cry of Ecce Homo the mob reply Crucifige Eum (Crucify Him).
 A third inscription Salve nos Christe redemptor (Save us, Christ Redeemer) can be seen in the lower left of the canvas, from the mouths of what were the representations of two donors, but which were later painted over.
 Typical of Bosch, the painting is suffused with symbolic imagery.
 Most notable are the placing two animals traditionally seen as emblems of evil in Christian iconography—an owl perched above Pilate, and a giant toad seen resting on the shield of one of the soldiers.

 The upper right quadrant of the composition presents an all-but-autonomous cityscape that represents Jerusalem under the familiar guise of a Late Gothic Netherlandish town.
 Its large open spaces, eerily empty, form the strongest contrast to the densely packed jostle of grotesquely caricatured and exotically garbed figures of the foreground mob.